 Title II, Part A – Teacher and Principal Training and Recruitment Program

 The purpose of Title II, Part A is to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality and ensure that all teachers are highly qualified.

 Title IIA CIP Slideshow (Spanish 2016/17)

 Title III, Part A – Language Instruction for Limited English Proficient and Immigrant Students

-The purpose of Title IIA, Part A is to benefit Limited English Proficient (LEP) children and immigrant youth.
-The Act states that LEP students must not only attain English proficiency but simultaneously meet the same academic standards as their English-speaking peers in all content areas.
+The purpose of Title III is to benefit Limited English Proficient (LEP) children and immigrant youth.
+The act states that LEP students must not only attain English proficiency but simultaneously meet the same academic standards as their English-speaking peers in all content areas.

 Title X – The Education of Homeless Children and Youth

 The purpose of Title X is to ensure that homeless students are provided a free, appropriate education despite the lack of a fixed place of residence or a supervising parent or guardian.
-The Eugene 4j School District Homeless Liaison is Deborah Daily (541)
+The Eugene School District 4J Homeless Liaison is Deborah Dailey (541-790-7220)